-An Alaska deed is a form used to convey ownership of real property from a grantor (seller) to a grantee (buyer).
+An Alaska deed conveys ownership of real property from a grantor (seller) to a grantee (buyer).
 The type of deed used depends on the level of security (if any) the grantor will provide the grantee regarding the property’s title.
-If real estate will be conveyed between two parties that know each other well, using a deed without assurances (such as a quit claim deed) is standard.
+When real estate is conveyed between two parties that know each other well, using a deed without assurances (such as a quit claim deed) is a standard practice.
 Regardless of the type of deed used, the grantee should conduct a title search to confirm the property is free of any liens, mortgages, or additional owners prior to signing.

-Deed of Trust – A contract that conveys a property’s title to a neutral third party until a real estate loan is repaid in full.
-Includes three (3) parties: the borrower (grantor), the lender (beneficiary), and a 3rd party (trustee).
+Deed of Trust – A contract that conveys a property’s title to a neutral third party (trustee) until a real estate loan is repaid in full.
+Includes three (3) parties: the borrower (grantor), the lender (beneficiary), and a trustee.

 General Warranty Deed – Provides the buyer with a guarantee that the title is free of any issues throughout the entire ownership history.